-Here are the essential financial models every founder needs to secure funding.
+Here are the essential financial models every founder in Kenya needs to prepare before seeking funding:

 1. Revenue Model

-Purpose: To project how much revenue your business will generate over a specific period.
+Purpose: To project how your business will generate income over time.

-- Revenue streams (product sales, subscription fees, services)
+- Revenue streams (e.g. product sales, Mpesa-based subscriptions, consultancy services)

 2. Profit and Loss (P&L) Statement